Composition of random functions and word reconstruction: Variance of

-\begin{proof} The proof follows the same lines as the proof of Lemma~\ref{lem:not_a_tree_asymp_prob}.
-By symmetry, it suffices to show it for $(R,R')$ a uniformly ordered pair of distinct elements in $[n]$, instead of $(x,y)$.
+\begin{proof} The proof combines the strategies used in the proofs of Lemmas~\ref{lem:prob_ball_given_tree} and~\ref{lem:leaf_and_tree}.
+By symmetry, the events $\{x,y \in \cQ_n\cap \cT_n\}$ and $\{R,R' \in \cQ_n\cap \cT_n\}$, for $(R,R')$ a uniformly chosen ordered pair of distinct elements in $[n]$, have the same probability; we will bound the latter.